That Annoying Shade of Blue

 But as the author of a very colourful command-line program, I’m hesitant to ship software that, by default, will be unreadable for a certain group of people.
 Yes, anybody who knows enough about the command-line to use a ls replacement will also probably know how to make everything use their own colour scheme, but that’s not a universal truth, like how I couldn’t save my colours at school.

 And having to squint at exa’s output the first time you use it doesn’t exactly make for a good first impression.
-Rebutting “But it’s technically your terminal emulator’s fault!” won’t stop anyone from being annoyed.
+Rebutting with “But it’s technically your terminal emulator’s fault!” won’t stop anyone from being annoyed.

 I’m going to keep on using blue anyway, because the tides are turning.